Professor of Practice

-Professor Clarke enjoys spending time with family, friends, and especially his three kids.
-His daughter recently graduated from Tulane's Biomedical Engineering program and his son is currently studying Engineering Physics.
-He also has a daughter who is attending Benjamin Franklin High School.
+Professor Clarke enjoys spending time with family, friends, and his three kids.
+His daughter graduated from Tulane's Biomedical Engineering program and his son is currently studying Engineering Physics and Finance.
+He also has a daughter who is studying Mechanical Engineering at UDEL.

 Finding ways to enjoy everything that NOLA has to offer is an ongoing challenge for Professor Clarke.
 From early morning walks in the park too late night music sessions, from dive bars to epic restaurants, from impromptu gatherings to Mardi Gras Balls - there is never a dull moment in this Professors social schedule!

 Clarke feels that New Orleans is the most unique city in America.
 "It is by far the biggest small city there is and it is unbelievably rich in culture, people, food, neighborhoods, music, architecture, and more.
 New Orleans is a city of contrasts, it has the bones of an old-world trading city and the energy of a young college town."

 Professor Clarke is continually renovating a 1920s uptown home close to campus.
 "It has to be a passion because tackling years and years of termite damage, knob and tube wiring, galvanized steel water pipes, a hundred-year-old octopus boiler, live gaslight pipes in the ceilings, rats nests, and roach poop filled lath and plaster walls requires requires a unique combination of stupidity, stubbornness, and occasionally some skill.
 It also helps to have a super supportive wife who is as patient as a saint."